quanser/Quanser_Interactive_Labs_Resources/docs/source/Objects/qbot_platform_flooring.rst

 Configurations
 ================
-There 6 configurations (0-5) for the QBot Platform flooring class.
+There are 6 configurations (0-5) for the QBot Platform flooring class.
 Each mat is 1.2m x 1.2m.

 .. image:: ../pictures/configuration_qbot_platform_flooring.png
     :align: center